chinmaya-dehury/CloudTraces/storage-api/README.md

 Run tests:
 * `./gradlew test`

-# NB!
+## NB!
-Before running the project run DB migrations:
+After building and before running the project run DB migrations:
 * ` ./gradlew flywayMigrate -i`

-# And then...
+## And then...
 Run the project:
 * `./gradlew bootRun`